- Receiving support from these programs can increase a startup’s chances of attracting investment

 Vunckx says: “Participating in this program definitely helped me to launch my startup.
 B-sprouts specifically assisted me in developing a unique business model.
 The program itself was really hands-on and their network is filled with experts, which we could always reach out to in order to challenge our business model.”

 When asked whether he would be where he is now without taking part in the program, he says: “It would have taken much longer.
 B-sprouts really helped me get the basics right and in approaching first potential customers.”

-In the final part of our ‘Case Study: Insights into Corporate Venturing for Startups’, we research how corpo-working spaces like ours can help startups further expand their business and connect with other professionals and larger companies.
-Click on the image below to sign up.
+In the final part of our ‘Case Study: Insights into Corporate Venturing for Startups’, we research how corpo-working spaces like ours can help boost your startup further to expand your business and connect with other professionals and larger companies.